2024 Scholarships - Calhoun County | CampusReel

 2024 Calhoun County Scholarships

 Calhoun County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 53% of Calhoun County residents in Alabama over the age of 25 have graduated with a professional degree - 25% have completed high school.
+Despite high costs, 57% of Calhoun County residents in Michigan over the age of 25 have graduated with a professional degree - 31% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Calhoun County residents in Alabama will continue to need help paying for college.
-2,471 men and 2,727 women are enrolled in grades 9-12 while 2,954 men 3,889 women are currently undergraduates in college.
+It’s clear that Calhoun County residents in Michigan will continue to need help paying for college.
+4,270 men and 4,271 women are enrolled in grades 9-12 while 3,131 men 4,265 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Calhoun County residents and can help pay for school in a variety of ways.
 Calhoun County scholarships, whether they are exclusively available to Calhoun County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Calhoun County residents.

 How much total award money and scholarships are available for Calhoun County residents?